 On July 1, 2016, Demi Lovato released a new single titled "Body Say" to promote her tour.

-Demi Lovato's 2016 speech at the Democratic National Convention focused on raising awareness for mental health.
+In 2016, Demi Lovato's speech at the Democratic National Convention focused on raising awareness for mental health.

-In February 2017, Demi Lovato executive-produced a documentary, Beyond Silence, which follows three individuals and their experiences with mental illnesses including bipolar disorder, schizophrenia, depression, and anxiety.
+In February 2017, Demi Lovato executive-produced a documentary, Beyond Silence, focusing on mental illnesses such as bipolar disorder, schizophrenia, depression, and anxiety.

 On March 15, 2017, Demi Lovato celebrated the five-year anniversary of her sobriety.